 This densely packed brush is best suited for powder foundations, but you can also use it for body highlighter like Rihanna.
 Work this brush in a buffing action for more perfect results every time.

 This brush is used mainly for powders, and its soft shape allows to you buff any mineral or powder foundation into the skin so that it looks natural and airbrushed.

 Beauty sponges can be used either wet or dry.
-Real Techniques advises users to use their sponge dry for fuller coverage, and wet for more natural coverage.
+General rule of thumb—dry sponge for fuller coverage, and wet for more natural coverage.

 Whichever way you choose to employ, do note that beauty sponges tend to absorb foundation and you will have to use more product than usual.
 Nevertheless, the beautiful finish sponges can give is unparalleled and sponge devotees (like us) swear by it.

 Use stippling motions to pack and blend foundation.

 Because you’re typically only applying concealer on smaller areas of your face, and these can be at harder to reach places like around the nose or if you’re spot-concealing pimples, concealer brushes tend to be smaller and allow for more precise application.

 Dome-shaped concealer brush

 This brush is retractable so bringing it around with you is a breeze.
 Blend concealer and any cream products with a stippling and buffing motion.